Accessible Text

 After a student has provided proof of purchase, the DRC will share the book as soon as possible.
 The DRC works to share books within two weeks of the date proof of purchase has been provided.

-The DRC uses the online platform Capti to share books with students who have provided proof of purchase.
-A student's Capti account is created by the DRC and is accessible via a browser or the AppStore.
-A student's username and password will be emailed to them immediately after an account has been created.
-This password may be changed by the student after logging in for the first time.
+The DRC uses NaturalReader to share books with students who have provided proof of purchase.
+A student's NaturalReader account is created by the DRC and is accessible via a browser or mobile app.
+A student's account information will be emailed to them immediately after an account has been created.
+The student has to complete the registration before logging in.

-Instructions for logging in to Capti and listening to books can be found on the Listen to Books and Documents Using Capti page.
-A student may also listen to their own documents by uploading them to Capti.
-Instructions for doing so are also included on the previous link.
+Instructions for logging in to NaturalReader and listening to books can be found on the Listen to Books and Documents Using NaturalReader page.
+A student may also listen to their own documents by uploading them to NaturalReader.
+Instructions for doing that are also included on the previous link.

 The following tools are provided by the DRC to assist students in listening to course readings and other materials.
 If these tools are not sufficient for a document, contact the DRC for further assistance.